WomensLaw serves and supports all survivors, no matter their sex or gender.

 What is the legal definition of child abuse in Puerto Rico?

-Abuse is when a parent or guardian does something, or fails to do something, that intentionally harms a child or puts a child at risk of mental, physical, or emotional harm, including sexual abuse or human trafficking.
-The following are also considered abuse:
+Child abuse is when a parent or guardian intentionally does something, or fails to do something, that harms a child or puts a child at risk.
+The following acts are considered child abuse:

 • obscene behavior or using a child to behave in an obscene manner;